 $ sudo nano /etc/odoo/odoo.conf

-Insert the following line:
+Insert the following lines and edit as needed:

 proxy_mode = True